ShivendraChaurasia/Tata-Gen-AI-Powered-Data-Analytics/README.md

 ### Exploratory Data Analysis (EDA) Summary Report
-1. Introduction
+**1. Introduction**
 This report summarizes the EDA performed on the delinquency prediction dataset.
 The goal was to understand the data's structure, identify patterns, detect anomalies, and pinpoint potential risk indicators for predicting customer delinquency.

-2. Dataset Overview
+**2. Dataset Overview**
    Number of records: 500
    Key variables: Customer_ID, Age, Income, Credit_Score, Credit_Utilization, Missed_Payments, Delinquent_Account, Loan_Balance, Debt_to_Income_Ratio, Employment_Status, Account_Tenure,    Credit_Card_Type, Location, and Month_1 - Month_6.
    Data types: A mix of numerical (float64, int64) and categorical (object) data.
    Anomalies:
    Class Imbalance: 84% non-delinquent vs. 16% delinquent.
    Inconsistent Categorical Entries: Employment_Status required standardization.
    Potential Outliers: Credit_Utilization values slightly above 1.0.
    Skewed Distributions: Income, Loan_Balance, and Credit_Utilization.

-3. Missing Data Analysis
+**3. Missing Data Analysis**
    Variables with missing values:

    Income: 7.8%
    Loan_Balance: 5.8%
    Credit_Score: 0.4%
    Missing data treatment:
    Credit_Score: Imputed with the median.
    Income and Loan_Balance: Imputed with the median for simplicity during this initial phase.

 4. Key Findings and Risk Indicators
 The analysis confirmed that the class imbalance is a major challenge.
 The skewed numerical features may benefit from transformation.
 The Month_1 through Month_6 variables provide a crucial historical sequence of payment behavior.
 Strong correlations are expected between Delinquent_Account and variables like Credit_Score, Missed_Payments, and Credit_Utilization.